interseroh/topmenubar/README.md

 ## Introduction
 This application is a top menu bar for various Webapps.
-The project is represented by four microservices.
+The project is represented by four micro services.
 The UI (User Interface) of each microservice is based on GWT framework (http://www.gwtproject.org) and a matching backend basing on Spring boot framework (https://projects.spring.io/spring-boot).

 ## Maven Modules
-Each microservice is represented with one maven modul under topmenubar-parent modul.
+Each microservice is represented with one maven module under topmenubar-parent module.
 There are following modules:

 - topmenubar-parent